- Daniel Novák, PhD - group leader

 Bakštein, E. - Schneider, J. - Sieger, T. - Wild, J. - Novák, D. - Jech, R.: Supervised Segmentation of Microelectrode Recording Artifacts Using Power Spectral Density, 37th IEEE Internation Conference in Engineering in Medicine and Biology Society.
 2015, p.
 1524-1527

-Jirka Vošmik is enrolled in the Master degree programme Biomedical Engineering and Informatics at the FEE, CTU.
-He is currently working on his master thesis focused on processing microelectrode recordings and assessing couplings between MER-derived signals.
+Jirka Vošmik studied the Master degree programme Biomedical Engineering and Informatics at the FEE, CTU.
+He successfully defended his master thesis focused on processing microelectrode recordings and assessing couplings between MER-derived signals.
 His general interests are brain-computer interfaces and machine learning.